 No ski town is a ski town without some serious après-ski action, and Queenstown has it in spades.
 From house-made gin cocktails with a lake view to champagne from a sky-high lookout across the mountain silhouettes.
 Whether it’s Kiwi craft beer, Otago wine, mixologists’ libations or mulled wine by an outdoor fire, you will find something here with your name on it and an Instagram backdrop created by Mother Nature.
 For craft beers try Smiths Craft Beer House or Atlas Beer Cafe.
-If classic cocktails are your thing, visit the bar at Jervois Steakhouse, Bardeaux or for a cocktail with a twist visit one of our favourites, Yonder.
+If cocktails are your thing, visit Jervois Steakhouse or Bardeaux for a classic, or try something new at Nest Kitchen + Bar which boasts an extensive selection of New Zealand boutique gins.

-Queenstown may be famous for Ferg’s celebrity burgers, Patagonia’s South American chocolate, and back-lane pizza bars like The Cow, but the cobbled laneways of this dining destination have enough gourmet fare to keep even the most discerning foodie happy.
-Expect South Pacific fusion at Blue Kanu, organic local produce, Kiwi venison, Asian dumplings and Trust the Chef menus that blow away even the most experienced foodies.
+Queenstown may be famous for Ferg’s celebrity burgers, Patagonia’s decadent desserts, and back-lane pizza bars like The Cow, but the cobbled laneways of this dining destination have enough gourmet fare to keep even the most discerning foodie happy.
+Expect South Pacific fusion at Blue Kanu, organic local produce, Kiwi venison, house-made dumplings and Trust the Chef menus that blow away even the most experienced foodies.
 Or if you can't choose, join a progressive dinner tour which takes you to some of the top eateries around the district.